google-github-actions/run-vertexai-notebook/README.md

     - `GCP_PROJECT`: Google Cloud project ID

-    - `GCP_SA_KEY`: the content of the service account JSON file
+    - `GOOGLE_CREDENTIALS`: the content of the service account JSON file

-1. Update `.github/workflows/notebook_review.yml` to match the values corresponding to your
+1. Update `.github/workflows/notebook_review.yml` to match the values corresponding to your environment:
-    VM:

     - `REGION` - the Vertex AI region to run in

+    - `GCS_SOURCE` - the bucket used to store the input notebook files

-    - `GCS_BUCKET` - the bucket used to store notebook files and their outputs (created above)
+    - `GCS_OUTPUT` - the bucket used to store the outputs (created above)

+    - `VERTEX_MACHINE_TYPE` - the class of machine used to run the notebook e.g. `n1-standard-4`

 ## Run the workflow